Data and Decisions

 Several members of the theme are research fellows of the Alan Turing Institute.
-Members of the theme have recently established the Statistical and OR Consultancy Units, providing bespoke consultancy and data analysis services, and the Centre for Statistics that unites data-driven researchers across the University of Edinburgh, Heriot-Watt University and Associated Institutions, including Biomathematics and Statistics Scotland.
+Members of the theme have recently established the Statistical and OR Consultancy Units, providing bespoke consultancy and data analysis services, and the Centre for Statistics that unites data-driven researchers across the University of Edinburgh, Heriot-Watt University and Associated Institutions, including Biomathematics and Statistics Scotland

-The Statistics seminars at the School of Mathematics is a part of Maxwell Institute seminar series.
+The Statistics seminars at the School of Mathematics are a part of Maxwell Institute seminar series.
 The seminars are organised jointly between the Statistics group in the School of Mathematics, University of Edinburgh and Biomathematics and Statistics Scotland.
 If you would like to give a talk at the Statistics seminar series, you can contact the Statistics seminar organisers.
 The seminar organisers of the Statistics seminar series are Tim Cannings and Serveh Sharifi Far.

 Energy-Mathematics-Engineering (EME) seminars

 Energy-Mathematics-Engineering is a discussion group between the Schools of Mathematics and Engineering in the University of Edinburgh.
 We run weekly seminars and we host external and internal speakers.
 Thanks to the EME group seminars, researchers from Academia and Industry collaborate and share their knowledge.